 It’s OK to Not Be Friends With Every One of Your Sisters

 Listen, with the number of young women all together constantly, you are bound to have some disagreements.
 That’s perfectly normal.
-It’s perfectly OK to bond better with some sisters than others.
+It’s perfectly OK to bond more with some sisters than others.
 It’s just like out in the real world – you are not going to like everyone you come into contact with.
 What matters is how you handle it.
 It is important to be polite and graceful with everyone.
 If you don’t want to hang out, you don’t have to.
-But you cannot go around bashing the women you don’t prefer or bashing other women for being friends with them.
-That is not how life works.
-Don’t be afraid to work your issues out with your sister because you are still sisters at the end of the day and that is what is most important.
+Try to work out any issues with your sister because you are still sisters at the end of the day and that is what is most important.
 If you feel that your conflicts cannot be resolved between just the two of you, reach out to a chapter advisor or another trusted resource.
 They are here to help you have the best experience you can possibly have.

 Finding a Sorority That Fits Your Values Is a Key to Success

-During my recruitment, we were asked to write down five key values that were important to us and were encouraged to talk about our values with the chapters we went to.
+During my recruitment, we were asked to write down five key values that were important to us and were encouraged to talk about our values with the chapters visited.
 Some of my key values were loyalty, friendship and academics.
-Academics was a big one for me because at the time I was just going back to school and wanted to make my time at my college the best it could be and I had goals for my schooling and my GPA.
+Academics was a big one for me.
+At the time I was just going back to school and wanted to make my time at my college the best it could be and I had goals for my schooling and my GPA.
 When talking to the different chapters, I reiterated how important that was for me and how I was looking for something and someone that could hold me accountable to my values.
 I felt that my values lined up best with Delta Gamma’s values, and I was so right.
 They showed me how right I was after my first semester.

-During my first fall semester, I struggled a lot with school because I had been out of the routine for a chunk of time.
+During my first fall semester, I struggled a lot with school.
 Then, at the end of the semester, I found out that my grades and my GPA were not nearly as good as I wanted them to be.
-I struggled a lot with not meeting the standards I set for myself, and I’m not afraid to say during winter break because I was so unhappy with myself.
+I struggled a lot with not meeting the standards I set for myself.
 The women in my chapter saw I was struggling and helped get me out of my funk and create a game plan for the spring semester where I did succeed.
 I only improved because I had such a strong support system that helped me achieve my goals.

-If there is anything that you can take away from this article while you are going through recruitment, I hope that you remember that no matter how rocky the road is, you will find the place you were meant to be and you will feel at home.
+If there is anything that you can take away from this article, I hope that you remember that no matter how rocky the road is, you will find the place you were meant to be and you will feel at home.
 Finding women who support you and cheer you on is vital.
 Choose the place that you feel will push you to be your best and comfort you at your worst.